francescocarpanese/code_acme/README.md

 The implemented environments are meant to be lightwise to enable training with limited computational resources.
 However, thanks to [acme](https://github.com/deepmind/acme) framework, the experiments can be easily scaled up to allow for distributed learning.

-Ideally the project would serve as a tutorial for students and researchers to interfacing their own custom environments with [acme](https://github.com/deepmind/acme) framework and exploit deep reinforcement learning for continuous control purposes.
+Ideally the project would serve as a tutorial for students and researchers to interfacing their own custom environments with [acme](https://github.com/deepmind/acme) framework and exploiting deep reinforcement learning for continuous control purposes.